curl/everything-curl/cmdline-urls.md

 As mentioned above, curl supports hundreds of command line options and it also supports an unlimited number of URLs.
-If your shell or command line system supports it, there's really no limit to how long command line you can pass to curl.
+If your shell or command line system supports it, there's really no limit to how long a command line you can pass to curl.

 curl will parse the entire command line first, apply the wishes from the command line options used, and then go over the URLs one by one (in a left to